Tentative Course Offerings Schedule 2026-27

 An overview of the major political ideologies shaping the current world order and global conflict.
 Topics include liberalism, democracy, nationalism, capitalism, communism, socialism, fascism, neoliberalism, clash of civilizations, sectarian violence, populist nationalism, and de-globalization.

-Same as POL SCI 44B, SOC SCI 12.
+Same as SOC SCI 12.

 Description